Alternative versions of Superman: Other Pre-Crisis versions

 Before Crisis, the Multiverse was also used to explain an "evil" version of Superman from Earth-Three as well as other versions that officially existed.
-Earth-95 had Jor-El rescue his entire family.
-Earth-149 saw Lex Luthor succeed in killing Superman.: Earth-Prime was designated as the "real" world, even though Superboy-Prime is from that universe.
+Earth-95 had Superman's father Jor-El rescue his entire family.
+Earth-149 saw Lex Luthor succeed in killing Superman.
+Earth-Prime was designated as the "real" world, even though Superboy-Prime is from that universe.
 This version of Clark Kent is from a world without other superpowered beings, where he grows to adolescence reading about the DC superheroes in comic books.
 During the Crisis on Infinite Earths, he gains powers like those of the Silver Age Superboy and helps to defeat the Anti-Monitor.
 However, his own world is lost and Superboy-Prime himself is confined to Limbo.

 In addition to official versions, other stories listed as "What Ifs" or imaginary stories which were not originally an official part of DC continuity.
 One example, Superman Red/Superman Blue was the subject of several story lines.
 The Silver Age version of the tale was an "imaginary story" in which Superman splits into two beings, one which marries Lois Lane, and the other marries Lana Lang, and both are happy.
 Both retained their powers, with one having all red removed from his costume and the other having all blue removed.
 In Superman #300, a story imagines what would have happened if Superman had landed in the middle of the Cold War, with both the U.S. and the USSR trying to capture the capsule as it is landing.
 Kent is a reporter for a worldwide news service, and takes the name Skyboy.